explosion/catalogue/README.md

 can be parameterised by strings, so logging and serialization remains easy --- while still giving you full extensibility.

+#### How do I make sure all of the registration decorators have run?

+Decorators normally run when modules are imported.
+Relying on this side-effect can sometimes lead to confusion, especially if there's no other reason the module would be imported.
+One solution is to use [entry points](https://packaging.python.org/tutorials/packaging-projects/#entry-points).

+For instance, in spaCy we're starting to use function registries to make the pipeline components much more customisable.
+Let's say one user,Jo, develops a better tagging model using new machine learning research.
+End-users of Jo's package should be able to write `spacy.load("jo_tagging_model")`.
+They shouldn't need to remember to write `import jos_tagged_model` first, just to run the function registries as a side-effect.
+With entry-points, the registration happens at install time --- so you don't need to rely on the import side-effects.

 ## 🎛 API

 ### <kbd>function</kbd> `catalogue.create`